 If you want to refresh your memory on how to correctly harden FIMO leather-effect modelling clay, the instructions can be found on the back of every pack.

 Good to know: Unlike the oven-hardening modelling clay with leather-effect, FIMOair hardens on its own.
-For FIMOair natural and basic clay, this takes place at room temperature.
-FIMOair light, on the other hand, can actually be hardened in the microwave.
+For FIMOair light, natural and basic clay, this takes place at room temperature.

 If you have modelling clay left over at the end of your project, you can simply store it and use it again later.
 You just need to make sure that FIMO leather-effect is protected from dust, sunlight and heat.
 We recommend storing it in aluminium foil or PE bags in a cool and dry place.
 Avoid contact with polystyrene or PVC.

 Modelling with FIMO leather-effect – A beginner’s guide

 You can model FIMO leather-effect with your hands, however modelling tools can help make it an even more enjoyable experience by optimally supporting the modelling process.
 Examples of tools include:

 An acrylic roller, which can be used to roll out FIMO leather-effect into sheets.
 Gently stretch the modelling clay after rolling for an even more convincing leather-effect!

 FIMO sheets in different colours can be easily joined by pressing them together.
 The Clay machine is perfect for this.

 Sheets are the starting point for many projects using FIMO leather-effect.
 They remain flexible and bendable after hardening, making them suitable for all kinds of creative projects: whether book covers, bracelets or unique FIMO leather-effect jewellery in a terrazzo look.